-Changes to final bonus and MVR scales are determined subject to the formal approval of the Directors upon receiving Actuarial Advice and may be made at any time.
+Routine changes to bonus rates for unitised policies where rates are reviewed monthly are subject to the formal approval of the With Profits Actuary.
+Other changes to final bonus and MVR scales are determined subject to the formal approval of the Directors upon receiving Actuarial Advice and may be made at any time.
 Final bonus is only added to a claim if the Directors are satisfied that the fund will be able to continue to meet its Regulatory Capital Resource Requirements in all reasonably foreseeable circumstances.